UniversalDependencies/docs/_fi-pos/CONJ.md

 shortdef: 'coordinating conjunction'
 ---

-This document is a placeholder for the language-specific documentation for `CONJ`.
+A coordinating conjunction is a word that links words or larger constituents without syntactically subordinating one to the other and expresses a semantic relationship between them.

+### Examples

+* _ja_
+* _tai_

+(This language-specific documentation is work in progress.)